ANC Calculator - Absolute Neutrophil Count

 When may you suspect neutropenia?

 The most important sign is vulnerability to infections, especially severe or recurrent bacterial infections of the skin, perirectal area or mouth.
 Also recurrent pneumonia is typical in patients with neutropenia.
 People with low absolute neutrophils often suffer from ulcers, abscesses, swollen gums and mouth sores.
-They also very often present with feverishness or low-grade fever, but also hypothermia is relatively common for those people.
+They also very often present with feverishness or low-grade fever, but also hypothermia is relatively common for these people.

-Keep on reading to learn more about cancer-induced neutropenia and other causes of neutropenia!
+Keep on reading to learn more about cancer-induced neutropenia and other causes of neutropenia.

 What are the causes of neutropenia?